HouariZegai/Tennis/README.md

 ```shell
 cd Tennis
 ```
-3. Run the app locally in containers:
+3. Build and run the app locally in containers:
 ```shell
 docker-compose up -d
 ```